-3. Find out what your child wants to happen next.
-Help to identify the choices open to them; the potential next steps to take; and the skills they may have to help solve the problems.
+Find out what your child wants to happen next.
+Help to identify the choices open to them; the potential next steps to take; and

-Request a meeting to discuss the situation with your child's teacher or Headteacher - or the lead adult wherever the bullying is taking place.
+- X - Request a meeting to discuss the situation with your child's teacher or Headteacher or the lead adult wherever the bullying is taking place.
 Remember, every child has a right to a safe environment in which to learn and play.
-See page 6 for more detailed information about working with the school or setting to resolve a bullying situation.
+See page 8 for more detailed information about working with the school or

-Encourage your child to get involved in activities that build their confidence and esteem, and help them to form friendships both inside and outside of school.
+5. Encourage your child to get involved in activities that build their confidence and esteem, and help them to form friendships both inside and outside of school.